NicoOhler/Notes/Psychology/Using Long Words Needlessly.md

 ### Key Takeaways
 + using complex language makes texts harder to read and understand
-+ goals for written content
++ fluency helps with
-	+ convey information
+	+ conveying information efficiently
-	+ accessible and easy to understand
+	+ making texts accessible and easy to understand
-	+ keep reader's attention
+	+ keeping the reader's attention
 + technical jargon
 	+ useful for certain audience
 	+ use only if sure terminology is known